talesbarreto/pull_request_coverage/README.md

 - **0** - Tests passed.
 - **1** - Tests failed (only when thresholds are set).
 - **255** - Execution has failed and tests were not executed.

+## Current state

+This project has entered *Maintenance Mode*.

+At this stage, the software is considered feature-complete and stable.
+Development efforts are focused on bug fixes and dependency version updates

+No new features or breaking changes are planned.

+Updates may be released infrequently, but the project is actively maintained and not abandoned.
+Issues will continue to be addressed when raised.